golang/proposal/design/13073-code-of-conduct.md

 mutual agreement.
 Bannings and other forceful measures are to be employed only as a last resort.

-Changes to the members of the Working Group should be proposed using the [change proposal process](https://golang.org/s/proposal-process).
+Changes to the Code of Conduct (including to the members of the Working Group) should be proposed using the
+[change proposal process](https://golang.org/s/proposal-process).

 ### Summary